Enzo2911/JSP/README.md

 # JSP
-Is a just a troll for Del ...
+Is a just a troll (Virus Type) ...
 Try is a suprise